catnys/ProjectEuler/Problem-020/README.md

 # Project Euler - Problem 20

-## Description
+## `Factorial Digit Sum`

+### Problem Statement

 n! means n × (n − 1) × ... × 3 × 2 × 1

-For example, 10! = 10 × 9 × ... × 3 × 2 × 1 = 3628800,
-and the sum of the digits in the number 10! is 3 + 6 + 2 + 8 + 8 + 0 + 0 = 27.
+For example, 10! = 10 × 9 × ... × 3 × 2 × 1 = 3628800, and the sum of the digits in the number 10! is 3 + 6 + 2 + 8 + 8 + 0 + 0 = 27.

-Find the sum of the digits in the number N!.
+Find the sum of the digits in the number 100!

+### Instructions

+1. Compute the factorial of 100.
+2. Extract the digits from the result and sum them.
+3. Output the sum.

-## Example
+### Example

-For N = 10:
-- The factorial of 10 is 10! = 3628800.
-- The sum of the digits in 10! is 3 + 6 + 2 + 8 + 8 + 0 + 0 = 27.

-Therefore, the sum of the digits in 10! is 27.
+For 10!, the sum of the digits is 27.
+You need to compute the sum of the digits of 100!.

-## Run the Code

-To solve the problem, you can use a programming language of your choice and create a script or program to calculate the factorial of N and then sum its digits.

-Feel free to contribute your solution or discuss the problem in the Project Euler forums.
+### Discussion

+This problem involves calculating large factorials and manipulating the resulting digits.
+Python’s built-in arbitrary-precision arithmetic can handle the large number resulting from 100!, and extracting and summing the digits is straightforward.

+### Notes

+For more information and to solve the problem, visit [Project Euler - Problem 20](https://projecteuler.net/problem=20).